 The Symphony Goes to School program was created to enrich the music education program in the Iowa City Community School District.
 Each fall, nearly 1500 3rd and 4th grade students in the district are exposed to classical music, presented in its best form–live and in an auditorium built for this type of presentation.
-This year, the symphony experience will be presented in the new University of Iowa Voxman Music Building on October 3 by students and faculty of the School of Music.
-To continue orchestra education, small quartets and groups from Orchestra Iowa visit each elementary school during the year for a more personal learning experience for the students.
+In 2018, the symphony experience was presented in the new University of Iowa Voxman Music Building by students and faculty of the School of Music.

 My son, a fourth grader at Mann, attended Symphony Goes to School at City High this fall.
 He thought it was great!
 He rarely tells me about his day at school.
 I have to dig for every bit of information.
 When he came home from Symphony, he told me EVERYTHING.
 The program included lots of historical information with visuals and he latched on to every detail.
 It was a memorable day for him.